lyleokoth/oryksbot/README.md

 ## The Motivation

 The aim was to come up with an affordable robotics kit for learning mobile robotics using [The Robot Operating System(ROS)](https://www.ros.org/).
 Initially this simulation uses turtlebot3 burger, but the CAD files for oryksbot will be availed soon.
 The design of oryks bot was mainly influenced by the pricing and ease of assembly.
 As such, the parts are either easily 3d printed and drilled for connections or available off-the-shelf.
+The available robotics kits are either too expensive or just costly to import in some parts of the world such as Kenya.

 ![oryksbot parts list](https://github.com/lyleokoth/oryksbot/blob/main/resources/diff_2.JPG?raw=true)